Manfred George: Personal

-George was married to Jeanette (née Simon), a social worker, in 1920.
-They had two children, a son, Frank, who became an architect and a daughter, Renée, who became a book designer.
+George married Jeanette (née Simon), a social worker, in 1920.
+They had two children, a son, Frank, who became an architect, and a daughter, Renée, who became a book designer.

 Leni Riefenstahl, despite her association with Adolf Hitler, had a close friendship with George.
 In her memoirs, published in 1987, she credits their friendship with keeping her from falling deeper into Nazism.
-However, she was accused of using her friendship with George and other Jews as "alibi-Juden" (Jewish alibis), in an attempt to whitewash her past.
+However, she was accused of using her friendship with George and other Jews as "Alibi-Juden" (alibi Jews), in an attempt to whitewash her past close association with Hitler and Nazism.

 In 1963, Willy Brandt, then mayor of West Berlin, recognized George with the "Berliner Bär" award.

 George was the cousin of German poet Nelly Sachs, who won the 1966 Nobel Prize in Literature.
 His sister was married to Oskar Maria Graf, who wrote regularly for Aufbau.
-George's children attended Anna Essinger's boarding school, Landschulheim Herrlingen and were of the 66 children moved to safety in England in 1933.
+George's children attended Anna Essinger's boarding school, Landschulheim Herrlingen and were among the 66 children moved to safety in England in 1933.

 On the 40th anniversary of George's death, his son, Frank George (b.
 1921), was interviewed about his father in an article on the lives of exiled intellectuals in the Jewish diaspora.
 Photos of artwork of George's son and grandchildren, made by his daughter-in-law, sculptor Roseanne George (1921-2011), are in the Nelly Sachs Collection, archived in Stockholm, Sweden.